How Your B2C Packaging Can Boost Your Branding Efforts

 Applying this to your brand packaging means going eco-friendly for the materials and design.
 You’ll likely find that people love eco-friendly packaging, especially when it’s not overtly harmful — such as those plastic soda rings that wreak havoc on ocean creatures.

 Slapping a QR code on your packaging can generate a lot of buzz and fun for customers.
 Even better, they can be used to create augmented reality experiences, or alternate reality games (ARGs).
 It’s also a neat little way to incorporate technology into your packaging, without actually embedding electronics or devices.
+If you need a QR code, you can easily generate one using a free QR code generator.

 Most QR codes are designed to open a website or app store page after being scanned, but they can be used for much more than that.
 They can show nutrition information, product sourcing, deliver messages, or share marketing details and promos.
 They’re also extremely accessible because most smartphones include QR support built-in.